nadaelbou/TransferLearning_Bearing/README.md

   ```
   Each extracted image correspond to a sample.
 - pipeline.py (Python): PipelineTorch has been built as Python class and implements a deep learning training and inference pipeline using PyTorch.
+- config.yml (Python):  YAML configuration file used to store hyperparameters and settings for the ML models.
 - train_run_model.ipynb (Python): A Jupyter notebook which (1) splits the dataset into training, test and validation sets, (2) fine-tunes the CNN of choice detailed in pipeline.py, (3) saves the trained models into a .pth format, (4) print the accuracy of the model on the test set.

 The Python code uses the PyTorch library.
 The codes have been run using an in-house university cluster of Aalto University, using a single GPU.